adarsharma-in/Resume/README.md

 # Resume & CV
-My current Resume as of July 2021:)
-CV updated as of 9 October 2021:)
+Resume & CV both updated as of Oct 2021